rob-blackbourn/asyncio-upgradeable-streams/README.md

 3. When the server receives "PING" it responds with "PONG".

-4. When the server receives "STARTTLS" it calls the `upgrade` method on the `writer` to negotiate the TLS connection.
+4. When the server receives "STARTTLS" it calls the `start_tls` method on the `writer` to negotiate the TLS connection.
 The method returns a new `reader` and `writer`.